PyLadies-Munich/pyladies-prasentations/workshop1.rst

 Virtual Environments are an isolation layer to python

-* Helps you to keep dependecies clean
+* Helps you to keep dependencies clean
-* seperate applications from each other
+* separate applications from each other
+* no necessary to work as root (Super User / Administrator)

+Use

 * virtualenv for Python 2
 * pyvenv part of Python 3